 Location: Petterino's, 150 N. Dearborn Chicago, IL 60601 Learn about the XS Tennis & Education Foundation and its mission to redefine "community programming" right here in Chicago.
 You'll have the opportunity to hear about Kamau Murray's (2015 Crain's 40 under 40) vision to create a world-class athletic and educational experience for Chicago's youth.
-In addition, you will hear from other members of Mr. Murray's team to learn about the fundraising strategy and execution that helped make this dream a reality. choculon that holped make this dream a reality.
+In addition, you will hear from other members of Mr. Murray's team to learn about the fundraising strategy and execution that helped make this dream a reality.
 Attendees will earn 1.5 CEU points towards their CFRE Learn more and register here.